virto-network/website/docs/whitepaper.md

   that wants to buy goods or services from any other user.
 - Sellers/Merchants: More experienced users trading their real world assets and services in exchange for cryptocurrency.
-- Community: People sharing a physical space who are incentivized to create communities and unlock existing and future resources which are collected from every trade with a **local tax**.
+- Local community: People sharing a physical space who are incentivized to create communities and unlock existing and future resources which are collected from every trade with a **local tax**.
 Communities as DAOs decide to spend resources based on their needs to create powerful autonomous micro-economies
-- Marketplace: People with a common interest in an economic activity create marketplaces that act like *token curated registries* where merchants post their products and services.
-They issue their own token used to pay for the **market fee** on every trade.
+- Commercial community: People with a common interest in an economic activity create marketplaces that act like *token curated registries* where merchants post their products and services.
+They issue their own token used to bring value and utility to their community.
 - Union: Communities and Marketplaces can together form unions, as a higher level DAOs to make decision to tackle global level topics.

 ### 2.2 Process

-The world is divided into Geo land cells.
+The world is divided into "Geo land cells".
 Each cell represents around 5 km<sup>2</sup>.
 When an individual creates an account, they register themselves in the cell of their choosing.

-Individuals have two means of trading, through P2P or marketplace.
+Individuals willing to exchange goods or services have two means of trading, peer-to-peer or via a commercial community.

-- In p2p trading, individuals can freely trade as buyer and seller.
+- In P2P trading, people can freely trade as buyer and seller but are subject to a higher cost per transaction.
-- When trading in marketplaces, individuals apply to become qualified sellers or buyers that are subject to higher quality standards of the marketplace community.
+- When trading in in a commercial community, individuals apply to become qualified sellers or buyers that are subject to the higher quality standards of said community.

-Therefore, individuals can freely trade with each other or in a regulated marketplace through a secure payment system embedded in the protocol, which enables cryptocurrencies as payment method for service and off-chain assets.
+Therefore, individuals can freely trade with each other or in a regulated marketplace run by the commercial community, both benefiting from the same secure payment system embedded in the protocol, which enables cryptocurrencies as payment method for service and off-chain assets.
-For the trade in the marketplace, the marketplace receives **market fees** in their native token format as the cost of their service, which encourages new marketplaces to join the system by creating applications to serve the demands of the market.
+Trading in a marketplace means the commercial community collects a **market fee** in their native token as the cost of their service, which encourages new commercial communities to join the system by creating applications to serve the demands of the market.
-Marketplaces also play a crucial role in the system as infrastructure providers, with the collected fees they are expected to maintain a minimum required server infrastructure to serve the market they wish to target, to serve larger geographical and more densely populated areas, more infrastructure
+Commercial communities also play a crucial role in the system as infrastructure providers, with the collected fees they are expected to maintain a minimum required server infrastructure to serve the market they wish to target, to serve larger geographical and more densely populated areas, more infrastructure